thomasvollebregt97/MSc_thesis/README.md

 # MSc_thesis
-All code to reproduce results for my thesis for MSc Econometrics.
-This repository contains several files and folders.
+This repository contains all code and data to reproduce results for my thesis for MSc Econometrics.
 Each file has a short description of its functionality.
 Important: the source file with all data for all European countries was too big to upload to github.
 Therefore I have only uploaded the log-returns.
-I can send the source file on request via wetransfer.
+I can send the source file on request via WeTransfer.

+# Data preparation

+# 1. Electricity price dataset
+Contains all data needede for this research.

+# 2. GARCH modeling
+R is used to model the electricity price data with the conditional volatility models, ARCH, GARCH, E-GARCH, GJR-GARCH and MS-GARCH.
+The main reason is the library called MS-GARCH which is implemented in R and not in python.
+R has extensive libraries on conditional volatility models useful for this thesis.

+# 3. Figures

+# 4. LSTM predictions

 ### R ###
-R is used to model the electricity price data with the conditional volatility models, ARCH, GARCH, E-GARCH, GJR-GARCH and MS-GARCH.
-The main reason to exploit R is the library called MS-GARCH is implemented in R and not in python.

 EP_GARCH_models_nstep.R: